 The beauty of this perfume recipe is its simplicity.
 And, once you find your favorite blend, it will become very economical, as you can make a 50 ml perfume bottle for $5 – $10 (depending on your fragrances and essential oils price)!
 You can purchase essential oils in bigger bottles, making your perfume even cheaper.
 With $50 you can make perfume for years!

 I hope you enjoyed this post!
-Give it a try at making your own essential oils perfume at home!
+Give it a try at giving a try at this essential oil perfume recipe at home!

 - 15 ml essential oils blend fragrance blend